 Paul Schwartz is a leading international expert on information privacy law.
 He is the Jefferson E. Peyser Professor at UC Berkeley School of Law and a Director of the Berkeley Center for Law and Technology.
 Schwartz is also a Special Advisor at Paul Hastings, where he works in the Privacy and Data Security Practice.

-Professors Daniel Solove and Paul Schwartz have each been teaching privacy law for nearly 50 years combined, and they are both recognized around the world as leading experts in the field.
+Professors Daniel Solove and Paul Schwartz have been teaching privacy law for nearly 50 years combined.
+They are both recognized around the world as leading experts in the field.
 They have authored a 1200-page casebook, Information Privacy Law, which has been in use for more than 15 years, as well as three other privacy law casebooks and a privacy law treatise called Privacy Law Fundamentals.
 Both are reporters for the American Law Institute’s Principles of Law, Data Privacy.

 Who is the Audience?